 Peer support services (PSS) are an evidence-based behavioral health service that consists of a qualified peer support provider, who assists members with their recovery from mental illness and/or substance use.
-PSS are provided by Office of Behavioral Health (OBH) recognized peer support specialists (RPSS), who are individuals with personal lived experience with recovery from behavioral health conditions and successfully navigating the behavioral health services system.
-PSS are:

-- 1. Behavioral health rehabilitative services to reduce the disabling effects of an illness or disability and restore the member to the best possible functional level in the community; - 2.
-Person-centered and recovery focused; and - 3.
-Face-to-face interventions with the member present.
+The PSS are provided by Office of Behavioral Health Recognized Peer Support Specialists (RPSS), who are individuals with personal lived experience with recovery from behavioral health conditions and successfully navigating the behavioral health services system.
+PSS are behavioral health rehabilitative services to reduce the disabling effects of an illness or disability and restore the member to the best possible functional level in the community.
+PSS are person-centered and recovery focused.
+PSS are face-to-face interventions with the member present.
 Most contacts occur in community locations where the member lives, works, attends school and/or socializes.

-PSS, or consumer operated services, are recognized by the Substance Abuse and Mental Health Services Administration (SAMHSA) as an evidence-based practice.
-PSS are designed on the principles of individual choice and the active involvement of members in their own recovery process.
+Peer Support Services, or Consumer Operated Services, are recognized by SAMHSA as an Evidence-Based Practice.
+PSS is designed on the principles of individual choice and the active involvement of members in their own recovery process.
 Peer support practice is guided by the belief that people with mental illness and substance use disorder need opportunities to identify and choose for themselves their desired roles with regard to living, learning, working and social interaction in the community.